-This report highlights our school's outstanding achievements for 2014 and many of the programs and initiatives that have contributed to our successes.
+This report highlights our school's outstanding achievements for 2015 and many of the programs and initiatives that have contributed to our successes.

-School progress towards its goals in 2014
+School progress towards its goals in 2015

-This year again witnessed an improvement in student achievement, particularly with regard to year 12 outcomes where 78% of our students who were OP eligible receives an OP of 1 to 15.
-This improvement was underpinned by the priorities identified in the school's Annual Operational Plan of 2014.
+This year again witnessed an improvement in student achievement, particularly with regard to year 12 outcomes where 70% of our students who were OP eligible received an OP of 1 to 15, with three students achieving an OP 1.
+Ninely five percent of our year 12 cohort achieved their Queensland Certificate of Education.
+This improvement was underpinned by the priorities identified in the school's Annual Operational Plan of 2015.